 Throughout the semester, assignments will be either individual or in a group, to build students skill and comfort levels in collaborating with others.
 Students are expected to share their knowledge and skill as they work together to complete an assignment.
-Group assignments will be graded individually.
 All work that is produced for the class will be critiqued and evaluated in class.
 Students are expected to participate actively in critique and provide thoughtful, constructive criticism to their peers.
 One should never take constructive criticism personally, understanding that learning is a life long process.